DIBgram/DIBgram/BUILDING.md

 ## Running app in test mode

-You can run the app in test mode which is faster and better suited for development, and automatically re-compiles and updates when source code files change.
+You can run the app in test mode which is faster and better suited for development, and supports hot reload (changes are applied while the app is running).

 1. Clone DIBgram repository